Double Quantization: Introduction

 The main result of this paper is to develop a simultaneous quantization of phase space (related to quantum mechanics) and a quantum spacetime which we name\footnote{Alternative names have been used in the literature for this kind of angular noncommutativity, in which the central element is either a time or a space component.
 We retain the name $\varrho$-Minkowski for the case in which the central element is spatial, but will use $\lambda$-Minkowski in case the central element is time-like.} $\lambda$-Minkowski~\cite{Gutt1983AnE,Gracia-Bondia:2001ynb,Lukierski:2005fc,Amelino-Camelia:2011ycm,Amelino-Camelia:2017pne,Ciric:2017rnf,DimitrijevicCiric:2018blz,Novikov:2019kit,Lizzi:2021dud}, for which the nontrivial spacetime commutators, of ``angular kind'', only involve the spatial components.
 For this particular example, as we will see, it is possible to do such double quantization using a Drinfel'd twist.

 The structure of the paper is as follows.
 In Secs.~\ref{sec:lambdaM}-\ref{sec:twist} we review the noncommutativity of $\lambda$-Minkowski spacetime and its relation to a specific Drinfel'd twist.
 In Sec.~\ref{sec:twist_dq} we show that it is actually possible to define a twist operator for the whole phase space, which realises the sought for {\it double quantization}.
+Standard quantum mechanics is recovered in the limit $\lambda\rightarrow 0$ while spacetime quantization is obtained in the limit $\hbar\rightarrow 0$.
 In Secs.~\ref{sec:symmetries}-\ref{sec:hbarlambda}, we express the phase-space twist in terms of generators of the Galilean group and compute the coproducts of translation and rotation generators.
 The new twist depends both on the quantum constant $\hbar$ and the parameter $\lambda$ related to space noncommutativity, but we find that it is always possible to take the limit in which one of the two goes to zero in a consistent way, thus reproducing either standard quantum mechanics, or spacetime quantization.
 In Sec.~\ref{sec:su2} we analyse the so-called $\mathbb{R}^3_\lambda$ noncommutativity, namely a linear noncommutativity of $\mathfrak{su(2)}$ type \cite{Gracia-Bondia:2001ynb,Hammou:2001cc}, of which the $\lambda$-Minkowski Lie algebra is a kind of In\"ono\"u-Wigner contraction.
 We do find a double quantization in terms of a twist operator, but we find that it is not possible to disentangle space noncommutativity from the full phase-space one.
-Namely, the limit $\hbar\rightarrow 0, \lambda$ finite, is ill defined.
+Namely, the limit $\hbar\rightarrow 0, \lambda$ finite, is ill defined for the coordinates commutators.
 Finally, we summarise our results and discuss possible directions in Sec.~\ref{sec:conclusions}.